June 24 - Paris Arrival

 03:30 pm Arrive in Paris

-04:00 Check In at La HOTEL LE PRESBYTERE or similar
+04:00 Check In at La Hotel Le Presbytere or similar

-July 4 Saturday: BYE PARIS, France.
+July 5 Sunday: BYE PARIS, France.
 HELLO HOME!

 Depending on your departure itinerary: